 Graham is the founder and Chairman of Frank, a multi-award winning creative consumer agency.
 He is the creative force behind many of the agency’s most famous campaigns.
 These days he also has a few other irons in the fire, most notably his role as a Dutch Uncle™ to other businesses in the marketing services sector and beyond. www.mydutchuncle.nl

-Graham Hinton is chairman of Splash Worldwide, a creative technology agency that he helped to found 14 years ago.
+Graham Hinton is a marketing consultant and music teacher having previously been chairman of Splash Worldwide, a creative technology agency that he helped to found.
 Prior to that he spent his life running creative agencies.
 Graham took over as joint chairman and CEO of the ad agency DMB&B in 1985 following the calamitous merger of DMM and Benton & Bowles, famously described at the time as akin to ’Rescuing people off the Titanic on the Hindenberg’, leading it to be Campaign’s Agency of the Year within 18 months and then moving after 10 years to Bates Dorland.
 He was president of the IPA from 1997 to 1999 and chairman of the History of Advertising Trust for 20 years, standing down last year.
 He passionately believes in preserving the best creative work from the past to inspire the future.
 The work Graham is most proud of is for the Department of Transport – Drink/Drive and Speed Kills.
-He spent a couple of years as a creative consultant before joining the founding partners to set up Splash.

 James is managing partner at Hope&Glory PR, an agency that works with a broad range of clients including O2, IKEA, The Royal Mint, Sony, adidas, Edrington-Beam Suntory, HTC, Facebook, LinkedIn, Uber, Pokemon ... and a heap of other brands to boot.
 Before starting Hope&Glory, James spent 13 years at Fishburn Hedges Group.
 In 2004, he co-founded consumer brand shop, Seventy Seven.
 James was listed in PR Week's 29 under 29 list in 2012 and shortlisted as 'the brightest young social media communicator' in the 2013 UK Social Media Communications Awards.